MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/apac-ind-stock-transfer.md

 >
 > - **Inventory issue** and **Inventory receipt** are most likely one and the same balance account, such as "Finished goods".
 >  - The **balance on the inventory in transit** can be calculated as **_InventoryIssue-Site2 - InventoryReceipt-Site2_**.
 It is nullified upon the receipt.
-> - The above settings for Dimension links and sites (that is, a separate site for the transit warehouse) are recommended if it is needed to track the in-transit inventory in general ledger.
+> - The above settings for Dimension links and sites (that is, a separate site for the transit warehouse) are recommended if it is needed to track the in-transit inventory in General ledger.

 [!INCLUDE[footer-include](../../includes/footer-banner.md)]